merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 Sitecore Search currently doesn't offer an SDK or embeddable widgets which creates quite a bit of work for the integration into the frontend.
 However, this is on Sitecore's roadmap.

 ## Virtual Closing Keynote by Scott Hanselman
 Last, but definitely not least, we would like to give kudos to whoever organized Virtual Closing Keynote and to Scott Hanselman himself.
 What an inspiring and motivating session that was, wow!
 There are so many notes we took with us that it deserves it's own blog post, but one of the most important ones would be: <b>"Find a mentor!
-You're never to old to get a good advice!"</b>
+You're never too old to get a good advice!"</b>

 <span style="display:block;text-align:center">![alt text](../files/2023/04/04/believe-in-you.jpg "Scott Hanselman Believe in yourself")</span>

-## Summary
+# Summary
 Attending SUGCON Europe 2023 was an exciting experience for Merkle's Sitecore squad!
 It was a privilege to be a part of one of the largest Sitecore events, where we had the chance to meet with the most brilliant minds in our industry.
 Our team felt incredibly grateful to be part of such a talented and knowledgeable community.
 Thank you to all the organizers, speakers and sponsors for making this event possible.
 We are looking forward to next year's conference.
 Hasta la próxima!